Microlensing Black Hole Shadows: Introduction

 \section{Introduction}

 Black holes are natural laboratories for studying the most extreme environments found in strong gravity.
-EHT exploits the VLBI facilities across the globe, forming an effective baseline of earth size and resulting in a resolution of $\sim 25~\mu$as at 1.3 mm wavelength.
-One of the most astonishing discoveries of EHT has been the \textit{direct} imaging of the shadows of the supermassive black holes (SMBH) at the center of the Messier 87 galaxy (M87$^*$~\citep{EventHorizonTelescope:2019dse, EventHorizonTelescope:2019uob, EventHorizonTelescope:2019jan, EventHorizonTelescope:2019ths, EventHorizonTelescope:2019pgp, EventHorizonTelescope:2019ggy}) and of the Milky Way (Sgr~A$^*$~\citep{2022ApJ...930L..12E, 2022ApJ...930L..13E, 2022ApJ...930L..14E}).
+Event Horizon Telescope (EHT) exploits the Very Large Baseline Interferometry (VLBI) facilities across the globe, forming an effective baseline of earth size and resulting in a resolution of $\sim 25~\mu$as at 1.3 mm wavelength.
+One of the most astonishing discoveries of EHT has been the \textit{direct} imaging of the shadows of the supermassive black holes (SMBH) at the center of the Messier 87 galaxy (M87$^*$~\citep{EventHorizonTelescope:2019dse, EventHorizonTelescope:2019uob, EventHorizonTelescope:2019jan, EventHorizonTelescope:2019ths, EventHorizonTelescope:2019pgp, EventHorizonTelescope:2019ggy}) and of the Milky Way (Sagittarius~A$^*$ (Sgr~A$^*$)~\citep{2022ApJ...930L..12E, 2022ApJ...930L..13E, 2022ApJ...930L..14E}).